 5. I can turn my baby forward-facing after a year.

 False.
-Babies and toddlers should remain rear-facing until at least age 2, or until they outgrow the height or weight limit of their rear-facing car seat.
-This is the law in some states, like California and Pennsylvania.
+Babies and toddlers should remain rear-facing until they outgrow the height or weight limit of their rear-facing car seat, according to the American Academy of Pediatrics.

 Children are much safer riding in a rear-facing car seat than in a forward-facing one because of how the seat protects the head and neck in a crash.
 But what about leg injuries for taller kids whose feet are pushed into the seatback?
 Minor, say experts from the American Academy of Pediatrics.
 Leg injuries are relatively rare in rear-facing children and, more importantly, according to the doctors, leg injuries are far less serious than the head, neck and spine injuries that could occur if a child is in a forward-facing car seat.